When we got up this morning, I was pleasantly surprised by temps just

 southeast.
 The trail levels out for the

-next half mile, and while the trail follows atop a 400-foot bluff above the
+next half mile, and while the trail follows on top a 400-foot bluff above the

-river there are many nice views of Big Bluff through the trees.
-Hard to photograph now but come back in the
+river there are occasional views of Big Bluff through the trees.
+Hard to photograph now, but come back in the

 winter without the canopy of greenery for some great pictures of the big bluff.